PulKc/Questions-and-Answers-in-Math-Logical-and-Critical-Thinking/STRUCTURE.md

   "id": 3,
   "question": "Can you recognise a pattern in this sequence: 1, 2, 3, 5, 8, 13, 21, 34.
 Name this pattern and find the next sequence number.",
   "type": "open-ended",
-  "answer": "Virahānka numbers or Fibonacci sequence.
-55", "solution": [
+  "answer": "Virahānka numbers or Fibonacci sequence, 55", "solution": [
     "We are asked to recognise and name this sequence: 1, 2, 3, 5, 8, 13, 21, 34.
 Also, we need to find the next sequence number.",
     "Let’s try adding 1 to each item to get the next one.",